neurocats/neurocats.github.io/_posts/2017-08-12-tensorflow-tensorboard.md

 # don't forget to close your poor busy writer
 writer.close()
 ```
-As you can see I feed it with numpy objects.
+As you can see I feed it with NumPy objects.
 I looped over the testset that consists
 of NumPy's arange, activated the nodes I'm most interested in and added the
 summary to our TensorBoard writer.
 Note that I multiplied our second
 parameter for the summary with 1000.
 Thats just for convenience because a